 - Your umbrella policy picks up where the underlying policy leaves off, covering the remaining amount up to your umbrella limit.

-In some cases, an umbrella policy also covers claims that your underlying policies do not address at all, such as certain personal liability situations.
-In those instances, the umbrella policy may apply a self-insured retention, which functions like a deductible, usually around $250 to $500.
+In some cases, an umbrella policy also covers claims that your underlying policies don't address at all, like certain personal liability situations.
+In those instances, the umbrella policy may apply a self insured retention, which functions like a deductible, usually around $250–$500.

 Why Umbrella Insurance Is Especially Important in Louisiana

-Louisiana is known for having one of the most litigious legal environments in the country.
-The state consistently ranks among the top states for lawsuit frequency and the size of jury awards.
-Louisiana law also follows a unique legal framework rooted in the Napoleonic Code, which can lead to outcomes that differ from what residents might expect based on other states.
+Louisiana is one of the most litigious states in the country.
+It consistently ranks among the top states for lawsuit frequency and the size of jury awards.
+Louisiana law also follows a unique legal framework rooted in the Napoleonic Code, which can lead to outcomes that differ from what you'd expect based on other states.

-Additionally, Louisiana roads, weather conditions, and outdoor recreational activities all contribute to a higher-than-average risk of accidents and injuries.
+On top of that, Louisiana roads, weather, and outdoor recreational activities all contribute to a higher than average risk of accidents and injuries.
 When you combine those factors with an active legal environment, carrying extra liability protection just makes good sense for families across the state.

 Is Umbrella Insurance Right for You?

-If you own a home, drive a car, have any meaningful savings, or simply want to sleep better at night knowing a single accident will not wipe out everything you have worked for, umbrella insurance deserves a serious look.
+If you own a home, drive a car, have any meaningful savings, or simply want to sleep better at night knowing a single accident won't wipe out everything you've worked for, umbrella insurance deserves a serious look.